nathanalderson/usage_rules/README.md

 One quick tip is to have an agent begin the work of writing rules for you, by pointing it at your docs and asking it to write a `usage-rules.md` file in a condensed format that would be useful for agents to work with your tool.
 Then, aggressively prune and edit it to your taste.

+Make sure that your `usage-rules.md` file is included in your hex package's `files` option, so that it is distributed with your package.

 ## Key Features

 1. **Dependency Rules Collection**: Automatically discovers and collects usage rules from dependencies that provide `usage-rules.md` files in their package directory